open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 > **Note:** By default the script will only pull basic kubernetes artifacts to create a single node cluster.

 - Update the `config-file` with your deployment-specific settings.
 This configuration file is used to provision the edge node during its initial boot and should include the following parameters:

   - **Proxy settings:** Specify if the edge node requires a proxy to access external networks.
   - **SSH key:** Provide the public SSH key (typically your `id_rsa.pub`) from your Linux development system to enable passwordless SSH access to the edge node.
   - **User credentials:** Define the username and password for the primary user account on the edge node.
   - **Cloud-init customization:** Optionally, include user-defined `cloud-init` configurations for advanced setup requirements.
     - For the default EMT Non-Realtime image, a basic Kubernetes installation will be performed automatically.
     - For deployments requiring Desktop Virtualization features, refer to the [desktop-virtualization-image-guide](desktop-virtualization-image-guide.md) in the `user-guide` directory.
-This document provides reference `cloud-init` configurations that can be tailored to your specific deployment needs.-
+This document provides reference `cloud-init` configurations that can be tailored to your specific deployment needs.
   - **Hugepages configuration:** Set hugepages parameters if your workloads require them.

 - Run the preparation script to create the bootable USB